nihilence/chess/README.md

-Pretty functional chess game with WASD to move and space to select and move pieces.
+Use WASD to move and space to select and move pieces.